absmach/supermq-docs/docs/messaging.md

 For more information and examples checkout [official nats.io documentation][nats], [official rabbitmq documentation][rabbitmq], [official vernemq documentation][vernemq] and [official kafka documentation][kafka].

+## MQTT Broker

+Mainflux supports MQTT protocol for message exchange.
+MQTT is extremely simple and lightweight Publish/Subscribe messaging protocol used to connect restricted devices in low bandwidth, high-latency or unreliable networks.
+The publish-subscribe messaging pattern requires a message broker.
+The broker is responsible for distributing messages to and from clients connected to the MQTT adapter.

+Mainflux supports [MQTT version 3.1.1][mqtt-v3.1.1].
+The MQTT adapter is based on [Eclipse Paho][paho] MQTT client library.
+The adapter is configured to use [nats][nats-mqtt] as the default MQTT broker, but you can use [vernemq][vernemq] too.

+### Nats MQTT Broker

+NATS support for MQTT and it is designed to empower users to leverage their existing IoT deployments.
+NATS offers significant advantages in terms of security and observability when used end-to-end.
+NATS server as a drop-in replacement for MQTT is compelling.
+This approach allows you to retain your existing IoT investments while benefiting from NATS' secure, resilient, and scalable access to your streams and services.

+#### Architecture

+To enable MQTT support on NATS, jestream needs to be enabled.
+This is done by default in mainflux.
+This is because persistence is necessary for sessions and retained messages, even for QoS 0 retained messages.
+Communication between MQTT and NATS involves creating similar NATS subscriptions when MQTT clients subscribe to topics.
+This ensures that the interest is registered in the NATS cluster, and messages are delivered accordingly.
+When MQTT publishers send messages, they are converted to NATS subjects, and matching NATS subscriptions receive the MQTT messages.

+NATS support upto QoS 1 subscriptions, where the server retains messages until it receives the PUBACK for the corresponding packet identifier.
+If PUBACK is not received within the "ack_wait" interval, the message is resent.
+The maximum value for "max_ack_pending" is 65535.

+NATS Server persists all sessions, even if they are created with the "clean session" flag.
+Sessions are identified by client identifiers.
+If two connections attempt to use the same client identifier, the server will close the existing connection and accept the new one, reducing the flapping rate.

+NATS supports MQTT in a NATS cluster, with the replication factor automatically set based on cluster size.

+#### Limitations

+- NATS does not support QoS 2 messages.
+Hence mainflux inherently does not support QoS 2 messages.
+- MQTT wildcard "#" may cause the NATS server to create two subscriptions.
+- MQTT concurrent sessions may result in the new connection being evicted instead of the existing one.

+### Vernemq MQTT Broker

+VerneMQ is a powerful MQTT publish/subscribe message broker designed to implement the OASIS industry standard MQTT protocol.
+It is built to take messaging and IoT applications to the next level by providing a unique set of features related to scalability, reliability, high-performance, and operational simplicity.

+Key features of VerneMQ include:

+- Low Entry and Exit Risk: VerneMQ is open-source and Apache 2 licensed, allowing unrestricted commercial re-use without upfront investment.
+- Carrier-Grade Reliability: Built on OTP (Open Telecom Platform), VerneMQ leverages telecom-grade technology for soft-realtime, distributed control, and messaging applications.
+It is highly fault-tolerant and capable of continuous operation.
+- Scalability: VerneMQ can scale to handle millions of clients, limited only by the underlying hardware.
+You can easily add nodes to a VerneMQ cluster for horizontal scalability.
+- Cluster Operations & Monitoring: VerneMQ comes with built-in extensible metrics systems and allows cluster-wide instant live reconfiguration.
+It focuses on production tooling and enterprise operations for operational peace of mind.
+- Lower Total Cost of Ownership (TCO): VerneMQ offers a favorable TCO compared to many messaging Platform-as-a-Service (PaaS) solutions.
+- Full MQTT Support: VerneMQ implements the full MQTT 3.1, 3.1.1, and 5.0 specifications, including various QoS levels, authentication and authorization options, TLS/SSL encryption, websockets support, clustering, and more.

+#### Architecture

+VerneMQ is designed from the ground up to work as a distributed message broker, ensuring continued operation even in the event of node or network failures.
+It can easily scale both horizontally and vertically to handle large numbers of concurrent clients.

+VerneMQ uses a master-less clustering technology, which means there are no special nodes like masters or slaves to consider when adding or removing nodes, making cluster operation safe and simple.
+Thsi allows MQTT clients to connect to any cluster node and receive messages from any other node.
+However, it acknowledges the challenges of fulfilling MQTT specification guarantees in a distributed environment, particularly during network partitions.

 [http-api]: https://github.com/mainflux/mainflux/blob/master/api/openapi/http.yml
 [mosquitto]: https://mosquitto.org
 [paho]: https://www.eclipse.org/paho/